haacked/haacked.com/_posts/2025/2025-01-06-new-year-new-job.md

 When I was looking around at companies, an [old buddy from GitHub](https://github.com/phanatic) who worked at PostHog reached out to me and suggested I take a look at this company.
 He said it reminded him of the good parts of working at GitHub.

 [Their company handbook](https://posthog.com/handbook) really impressed me.
-What it communicates to me is that this is a company that values transparency, autonomy, and trust.
+What it communicates to me is that this is a remote-friendly company that values transparency, autonomy, and trust.
 It's a company that treats its employees like adults and tries to minimize overhead.

 I'm excited to be part of a company that's small, but growing.
-I'm joining at a similar stage to when I joined GitHub.
-This is a team with a strong producte engineering culture and I'm excited to contribute what I can and learn from them.
+The company is at a stage similar to the stage GitHub was at when I joined.
+This is a team with a strong product engineering culture and I'm excited to contribute what I can and learn from them.

 ## The Challenge